I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcore/nf-wdfcore-wdf_rel_timeout_in_ms.md

 A relative time is a time value that is relative to the current system time.
 For example, if a caller passes a relative time value of five milliseconds to a function that accepts a time-out value, the function will time out five milliseconds after it is called.

-The following code example starts a timer.
-The framework will call the timer's <a href="https://msdn.microsoft.com/abe15fd9-620e-4c24-9a82-32d20a7e49cc">EvtTimerFunc</a> callback function after ten milliseconds.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |